-However, all health plans - including individual health plans - can create open enrollment periods.
+However, most health plans - including individual health plans - will only let you enroll your kids during specific open enrollment periods.

 When you can enroll your children

-With individual health plans (plans bought directly from an insurance company, not through an employer) parents can add their children to their policy or buy a policy for their child from:
+With individual health plans (you buy directly from an insurance company, not through an employer) parents can add their children to their policy or buy a policy for their child from:

 - March 15 to April 30